NervanaSystems/ngraph-python/doc/source/transformer_usage.rst

     transformer = ngt.make_transformer()

-The example above first checks if the GPU transformer is available (this depends on whether CUDA and PyCuda are installed).
-If the GPU transformer is available, the example sets the transformer factory to generate GPU transformers.
-The call to ``make_transformer`` then returns a GPU transformer if one is available, and a CPU transformer otherwise.
+The example above first checks if the GPU transformer is available (this depends on whether CUDA and PyCUDA are installed).
+If the GPU transformer is available, this example sets the transformer factory to generate GPU transformers.
+The call to ``make_transformer`` then returns a GPU transformer if one is available.
+Otherwise, the ``make_transformer`` call returns a CPU transformer.

 Computations
 ============

 Computation objects are created by the transformer and provide an interface to evaluate a subset of the graph.
-The format of the executable used for evaluation depends on the transformer that created the computation.
+The format of the executable used for evaluation depends on which transformer created the computation object.
 For example, the CPU transformer generates Python NumPy code that is called to evaluate the computation, while the GPU transformer generates a series of CUDA kernels that can be called to evaluate the computation.

 Computation creation
 --------------------

 Computations are created with the ``Transformer.computation`` method.
 When creating a computation, users must specify a list of results that should be evaluated by the computation.
 These results should be Intel® Nervana™ ``Op`` s.
-The transformer is able to traverse the graph backwards from these results to determine the entire subset of graph nodes that are required to evaluate these results, so it is not necessary for users to specify the entire subset of nodes to execute.
-Users must also specify a list of graph nodes to be set as inputs to the computation.
+The transformer can traverse the graph backwards from these results to determine the entire subset of graph nodes that are required to evaluate these results.
+This means that is not necessary for users to specify the entire subset of nodes to execute.
+However, users must set a list of graph nodes as inputs to the computation.
 Typically these are placeholder tensors.
-Continuing from the code example above, a simple graph and computation can be created:
+Continuing from the code example above, let's create a simple graph and computation:

 .. code-block:: python